 Renewal of central government’s service and premises network in 2020s

-The central government’s in-person services will be brought together into joint customer service points, and government agencies and public bodies will move into shared premises during the 2020s.
+The central government’s in-person services will be brought together into joint customer service points, called Suomi-piste service points, and government agencies and public bodies will move into shared premises during the 2020s.

-The aim of the service and premises network renewal is to create a single shared customer service network for central government and Kela customers by 2030 and to condense the number of premises in line with the central government premises strategy approved in December 2021.
-The aim of reshaping the network is that a shared network of in-person services will enable service that is more customer-oriented, cost-effective and systematic than currently.
+The aim of the service and premises network reform is to create a single shared customer service network for central government and Kela customers by 2030 and to reduce the number of premises in line with the central government premises strategy approved in December 2021.
+The aim of reshaping the network is to have a shared network for in-person services that will make customer service more customer-oriented, cost-effective and systematic.

 The aim is that central government services should be provided comprehensively as e-services but also complemented by in-person services.
 The in-person visits of the future will focus on multi-sectoral services, digital support and use of remote services.
-By building joint customer service points with local governments and by examining the service network as a whole, it will be possible to ensure the wide-ranging availability of in-person services and to improve the present level of service while also achieving cost savings.
+By building Suomi-piste service points with municipalities and counties and by looking at the service network as a whole, it will be possible to ensure that in-person services are widely available and to improve the present level of service while also achieving cost savings.

 What will the service and premises network project change?

-• The in-person services provided by government agencies will gradually be assembled in joint customer service points, which will also provide a wide range of local government and Kela services as well as services of wellbeing services counties that are suitable for being provided in these service points.
+- The in-person services provided by government agencies will gradually be assembled in joint customer service points, called Suomi-piste service points, which will also provide a wide range of municipal and Kela services as well as services of wellbeing services counties that are suitable for being provided in these service points.

 Project status